 In its Frequently Asked Questions, the European Commission states that the prohibition applies irrespective of the final destination of the goods and that "it is not relevant whether the goods are destined for the EU or not."
-However, it states that the prohibition does "not concern goods which are already released for free circulation within the territory of the Union (i.e. usually already placed on the market)" at the time when the prohibition becomes applicable.
+However, referring to its aim to avoid an impact on the food and energy security of third countries around the globe, the European Commission states that the transfer (but apparently not the purchase) of the following goods to third countries, as well as financing or financial assistance related to such transfer, carried out by EU operators or via the EU territory (including in transit) "should be allowed": (1) fertilisers falling under CN codes 310420, 310520; 310560, ex31059020 and ex31059080, (2) animal feed falling under CN code 2303, (3) certain hydrocarbons falling under CN codes ex2901 and 2902, and (4) essential goods falling under CN codes 44 (wood), 2523 and 6810 (cement products).
+In addition, it states that the prohibition does "not concern goods which are already released for free circulation within the territory of the Union (i.e. usually already placed on the market)" at the time when the prohibition becomes applicable.